 Salary Info and Job Outlook

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) projects that the employment of quality control inspectors will see no job growth from 2014 and 2024.
-In October 2016, PayScale.com reported that the median salary for quality assurance inspectors was $50,916 annually.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) projects that the employment of quality control inspectors will an 18% decline in employment from 2018 and 2028.
+In September 2019, PayScale.com reported that the median salary for quality assurance inspectors was $52,702 annually.

 Quality assurance inspectors work for manufacturers, inspecting products to make sure that the products meet standards for the industry and sometimes making suggestions to improve production quality or efficiency.
 They can work in many industries, such as those related to food production, automobile production or clothing production.
 On-the-job training is often all that's required for this work, but some positions do require postsecondary education.